Particular/docs.particular.net/nservicebus/messaging/callbacks-testing.md

 snippet:EnumCallbackTesting

 ### Object

 The Object response scenario allows an object instance to be returned.

 #### Testing

-The response type returned by the `When` definition needs to be of the object response type expeted.
+The response type returned by the `When` definition needs to be of the object response type expected.

 snippet:ObjectCallbackTesting

 #### Testing with SendOptions

-The `When` definition provides a matcher overload which allows to match agains the response and the send options passed into the callback function.
+The `When` definition provides a matcher overload which allows to match against the response and the send options passed into the callback function.

 snippet:ObjectCallbackTestingWithOptions

 ## Cancellation

 The asynchronous callback can be canceled by registering a `CancellationToken` provided by a `CancellationTokenSource`.

 #### Testing